Invest in P2P loans

 Diversification is the process of allocating your investment in a way that lowers the risk of a loss.
 In the P2P lending niche, this term defines the diversification options that you can use when investing on a particular platform.

-Buyback guarantee is a promise from the loan originator (or the P2P platform) to buy back your investment in case the borrower is late with the loan payments for more than 60 days.
+The buyback guarantee is a promise from the loan originator (or the P2P platform) to buy back your investment in case the borrower is late with the loan payments.

 Investing in loans with buyback guarantee can be used as an additional strategy to lower the risk of your investment.
-All the P2P platforms I use with the exception of Estateguru offer the option to invest in loans with a buyback guarantee.
+Find out more about it here.

 Loan originators are the middleman between the P2P platform and the borrower (consumer).
 Before a loan originator can apply to list their loans on a platform, they need to fulfill certain financial criteria.